 Water-borne, food-borne, and other infectious diseases (including tuberculosis, typhoid, hepatitis, brucellosis and rabies) occur with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes, unpasteurised dairy products, and raw and undercooked food.

 Where to get help

 Australia does not have an Embassy or Consulate in Georgia.
 You can obtain consular assistance from the nearest Australian Embassy which is in Turkey:

 88 U?ur Mumcu Caddesi

 In an emergency, limited consular assistance, which does not include the issue of Australian passports, may be obtained from:

 In case of an emergency, police can be contacted on 112 and ambulance services can be contacted on 113.

 If you are travelling to Georgia, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.